-So, how then does our conscience determine what is right for us and what might do us harm.
-Our conscience is constantly being manipulated by those around us, by our living and working environment and by what we have already learnt about life.
+So, how then does our conscience determine what is right for us and/or what might do us harm.
+Our conscience is constantly being manipulated by those around us, by our living and working environment and by what we have already experienced about life.

-We are all being challenged by secularisation and what is generally accepted by society as the norm is often the main determining factor behind many of our decisions.
-Some might say that if we have a deep-rooted understanding of the difference between right and wrong that stems from our parents and others instruction from an early age, that this will guide us through our conscience decision making.
+We are all being challenged by secularisation.
+What is generally accepted by society as the norm is often the main determining factor behind many of our decisions.
+Some might say that if we have a deep-rooted understanding of right and wrong stemming from our upbringing, that this will guide us in our conscience decision making.

-However, sometimes as we watch our parents or leaders in our churches or society, we see a contradiction in what they say as against what they do.
-Particularly with our young people, this can be most confusing and can be the catalyst that affects their actions.
+However, sometimes as we watch our parents, those in authority or leaders in our churches, we see a contradiction in what they say as against what they do.
+Unfortunately, this can be most confusing and can be the catalyst that affects our actions.

 Secularisation was obviously happening as the Jews were worshiping false Gods while Moses was up on a hillside receiving the 10 Commandments.
 These were the rules God gave Moses by which his people should live.

-Over the years it became obvious these rules would not be acceptable to many who cast them aside for other ways and styles of Godless living.
-And so, God sent us Jesus to save the world.
+In simple terms, over the years it became obvious these rules would not be acceptable to many and so, God sent us Jesus to save the world.

 Jesus had a very different approach.
-Rather than stipulating rules that must be followed or we would never get to heaven, He used stories to enable his followers and others he met to determine within themselves right from wrong.
+Rather than stipulating and forcing on us rules that must be followed, He used stories to enable his followers and others he met to determine within themselves, right from wrong.

-He spoke of love and summarised the 10 Commandments as the total love of God and of our neighbour as ourselves.
+Jesus spoke of love and summarised the 10 Commandments as the total love of God and of our neighbour as ourselves.
 He emphasised this by the story of the Good Samaritan after which he asked the listeners to question themselves who was the neighbour in the story.
-At no point did He condemn those who deliberately bypassed the sick Samaritan.
-He was allowing the listeners to determine for themselves the answer.
+At no point did He condemn those who deliberately bypassed the sick Samaritan as He was allowing the listeners to determine for themselves the answer.

-What happens when one becomes disillusioned as those that make the rules break the rules and seemingly get away with it and continue on in their authoritarian way of life?
+What happens when one becomes disillusioned as those that make the rules break the rules and continue in their authoritarian way of life?
 Confusion reigns.
 Questions creep into one’s conscience.
 Why should one believe all these rules that we are told we have to follow or be damned?

-Hence, we see so many Catholics feeling disinclined to continue going to Mass and attend the Sacraments because they are just not sure whether what the Church teaches really needs to be obeyed.
+Hence, we see so many Christians feeling disinclined to continue going to Church because they are just not sure whether what the Church teaches really needs to be obeyed.
 As for what the consequences might be for bypassing the ‘rules’ – well it seems it is OK for some to get away with it, so why should we be concerned if we stretch the ‘rules’ a little.